 Jiz Lee has performed in porn for over a decade, appearing in more than 200 projects from six countries spanning independent erotic films and hardcore gonzo pornography.
 A versatile performer and key player in the queer porn movement, Jiz has been the recipient of multiple AVN and XBiz Award industry nominations and Feminist Porn Awards, and in 2015 was named an honoree of The Trans 100.
 (Jiz is non-binary, publicly coming out as genderqueer in 2010, and uses the neutral pronouns they/them.)

 Jiz works behind the scenes at Pink & White Productions (CrashPadSeries.com, PinkLabel.tv) and fundraises for LGBTQ and sex worker-focused organizations through their erotic philanthropic art project, Karma Pervs.
-They’ve presented at Princeton University, Stanford, the American Studies Association Conference, and Wonderlust Helsinki (awarded by the Finnish Association for Sexology), and were featured on MSNBC, Fox News, the BBC’s “Queer Britain,” G4TV, and proudly, Lifehacker.
+They’ve presented at Princeton University, Stanford, the American Studies Association Conference, is an invited 2020 speaker at the Conference on World Affairs, and Wonderlust Helsinki (awarded by the Finnish Association for Sexology), and were featured on MSNBC, Fox News, the BBC, G4TV, and proudly, Lifehacker.

 When not working in porn, Jiz trains for triathlons.

 Gender Pronouns: “They/Them” (ie: “They wrote a book about their experience.”)

 (Jiz identifies within non-binary gender as aGender or GenderQueer meaning (for them) that they feel neutral, or between male and female genders.
 A common journalist mistake: please refrain from using female pronouns or words such as woman, lesbian, actress, female, lady, or girl.)